 This option lets the user automatically import a .pst file using the Import/Export option.
 In most cases this will speed the process up and make it a bit easier for the user.

-- Disconnect all PSTs to be imported from the Outlook client (e.g., right-click on your .pst in your folder list and choose Close “.pst”
+- Close all .psts to be imported from the Outlook client (e.g., right-click on your .pst in your folder list and choose Close Outlook Data File)

-- Exit Outlook and then relaunch the Outlook client to assure the PSTs are free from any connections from the client.
+- Exit Outlook to assure the .pst files are free from any connections to the client.

 - Choose File | Open & Export.